abinit/abinit/doc/developers/markdown.md

 | `[[https://www.abinit.org]]` | [[https://www.abinit.org]]
 | `https://www.abinit.org` | https://www.abinit.org

-It's also possible to specify the name of the link with the `|` separator:
+It is also possible to specify the name of the link with the `|` separator:
 For example, `[[https://wiki.abinit.org|The ABINIT Wiki]]` produces [[https://wiki.abinit.org|The ABINIT Wiki]]

 The markdown parser supports aliases for commonly used links.